-A wrap up of my solo travels in Australia
+A wrap up of 10 years of my solo travels in Australia

 2014 marks 10 years of solo travels in Australia.
 In 10 years I have experienced Land Down Under in different ways and have developed my own way of travelling alone around the country.
 On my first solo trips in 2004 and 2008 I was a bit afraid of being alone on the road and preferred travelling by bus and joining short tours rather than hiring a car and being alone on the road.
 A few years later in 2011 I started road tripping and really liked it.
-Last year I went on 3 solo road trips and covered about 2000 km by car, on my own.
+On my Australia Trip 2013 I covered about 2000 km by car, completely on my own.
+In 2014 I had more amazing solo road trips.

 How I conquered the fear of travelling alone at night….